WjebsPymvoe/forkify-project/README.md

 # forkify Project

-Recipe application with custom recipe uploads
+Recipe application with custom recipe uploads.

 Project from Udemy course with Jonas Schmedtman